deleolayinka/Udacity_Bikeshare_Project/README.md

-# Basic Data Exploration with pandas on Bikeshare Dataaa
+# Basic Data Exploration with pandas on Bikeshare Data
 A python project using pandas to explore bikeshare data.

 # Project Overview